mlcommons/medperf/server/README.md

     python manage.py runserver

 API Server is running at `http://127.0.0.1:8000/` by default.
-You can view and experiment API docs at `http://127.0.0.1:8000/swagger`
+You can view and experiment Medperf API at `http://127.0.0.1:8000/swagger`

+## Test MedPerf API

 You can run  server script to verify a sample work.
-See [script](https://github.com/johnugeorge/medperf/blob/main/server.sh)
+See [script](https://github.com/mlcommons/medperf/blob/main/server/seed.py)

-     sh server.sh
+    pip install -r test-requirements.txt
+    python seed.py